rfdonnelly/jobrnr/README.md

 simulation job will not be executed until the compilation job completes successfully.
 After the compile job completes successfully, 50 instances of the simulation job will be executed.
 Each instance will execute with a random value for SEED.
-The simulation job instances can be run simultaneously.
+The simulation job instances will be run simultaneously.